simon-ritchie/apysc/docs_src/source/stage.md

     stage_elem_id='line_chart_1')
 ```

-This option is useful when apysc project is used multiple times (for an easily identifiable ID) or for version control.
+This option is useful when using the apysc project multiple times (for an easily identifiable ID) or version control.